robcarver17/pysystemtrade/docs/data.md

 #### Getting data from another source

-Let's suppose you want to use Parquet and MongoDB data, but get your spot FX prices from a .csv file in a custom directory.
+Let's suppose you want to use Parquet and MongoDB data, but get your spot FX prices from a CSV file in a custom directory.
 OK this is a silly example, but hopefully it will be easy to generalise this to doing more sensible things.
 Modify the file [db_futures_sim_data.py](/sysdata/sim/db_futures_sim_data.py):

 ```python
 # add import